-Nuptial agreements are a bit like Marmite; they are either viewed as completely unromantic and a negative way to start a marriage, or the polar opposite.
+Nuptial agreements are a bit like Marmite; they are either viewed as completely unromantic and a negative way to start a marriage or the polar opposite.

 Sometimes they are seen as a sign of a marriage for love rather than money.
-Despite the mixed opinion on these types of agreements, they are a very important and useful document to have should a marriage breakdown.
+Despite the mixed opinions on these types of agreements, they are a very important and useful document to have should a marriage breakdown.

 What is a pre-nuptial agreement?

-Pre-nuptial agreements are usually prepared to protect assets that one or both parties have prior to marriage.
-They are usually drafted with the aim of protecting these assets as well as what provision might be made for both parties in the event of a separation.
+Pre-nuptial agreements are usually prepared to protect assets that one or both parties have before marriage.
+They are usually drafted to protect these assets as well as what provision might be made for both parties in the event of a separation.

-There is a common misconception that pre-nups aren’t worth the paper they’re written on, which hasn’t been the case now for some time.
+There is a common misconception that prenups aren’t worth the paper they’re written on, which hasn’t been the case now for some time.
 All nuptial agreements (pre or post) are treated the same, provided they have been entered into correctly, although they are not strictly binding upon the Courts.

 What do I need for there to be a valid nuptial agreement?